Arachni/arachni/README.md

 Run the following to install all gem dependencies:
     sudo gem install nokogiri typhoeus awesome_print liquid yard robots

-If you already have the above gems install make sure that you have the latest versions:
+If you already have the above gems installed make sure that you have the latest versions:
     sudo gem update

 If you wish to use the XMLRPC Dispatcher and Monitor (_arachni_xmlrpcd.rb_/_arachni_xmlrpcd_monitor.rb_) you'll also need to: